enkidevs/curriculum/Java/Application Integrity/synchronization-i/semaphores.md

 Semaphores are very similar to locks, the only difference is that they allow multiple threads/processes to enter the *critical section*[1]

 The following code is an example of a basic *semaphore* class.
-It keeps track of how many threads have entered the semaphore and only allows new threads to enter if the limit is not reached.
+It keeps track of how many threads have acquired the semaphore and only allows new threads to acquire it if the limit is not reached.
 ```
 public class Semaphore {
   private int threadsEntered = 0;